enbraun/slate/source/includes/_project.md

 **end_date** <br>`string` | Date on which project is considered ended / completed.
 **image** <br>`string` | String value representing URL of image file of project.
 **tags** <br>`array of strings` | Tags are the list of strings (labels) attached to this project object which could be used for the purpose of filtering, identification or other information.
+**timezone** <br>`integer` | Defines and categorize projects based on their location.
+This field is only available when scheduling plus module is on.
+**project_calender** <br>`integer` | ID of the Calendar object, which should be assigned to the project.
+Depending upon requirements, different calendars can be applied to different projects.
+If the calendar is omitted, then the default calendar (as defined in the Administrator calendar settings) will be applied to this project.This field is only available when scheduling plus module is on.
 **is_archive** <br>`boolean` | Boolean value representing whether this project is archived or not.
 **created_on** <br>`string` | Timestamp at which this project object was created.
 **created_by** <br> `object` | Object representing user who created this project object.